sharn25/Anime-DL-Android-Verison/README.md

 * and many more

 ### Some Button Means:
-#### "Stream OFF|Stream ON"
+#### "Switch to Stream mode"
-* Stream OFF = Download Mode, starts the download.
+* Switch to Stream mode Disable = Download Mode, starts the download.
-* Stream ON = Stream Mode, Play the video with player of your choose.
+* Switch to Stream mode Disable = Stream Mode, Play the video with player of your choose.
-#### "Dub OFF|Dub OFF"
+#### "Switch to Dub mode"
-* Dub OFF = Subbed anime mode, Download or streams the animes with subs.
+* Switch to Dub mode enable = Subbed anime mode, Download or streams the animes with subs.
-* Dub ON = Dubbed anime mode, In case the dubbed version of the anime released the download or stream will start else shows error with no link available.
+* Switch to Dub mode disable= Dubbed anime mode, In case the dubbed version of the anime released the download or stream will start else shows error with no link available.
 #### "Download all"
 * Download all = Batch anime episode download